Shine-Bright-Meow/meowCarrier/README.md

 <img src="Resources/Images/PCB/JLCPCB1.png">

 4. Select the PCB Qty and PCB Color of your choice.
-Select 1.0 for PCB Thickness and select "Specify a location" for Remove Order Number.
+Select 0.8mm (recommended) or 1.0mm for PCB Thickness and select "Specify a location" for Remove Order Number.

 <img src="Resources/Images/PCB/JLCPCB2.png">

-> [!IMPORTANT]
+> [!NOTE]
-> Set PCB Thickness to 1.0 if you are using the case from this repository.
+> Using 0.8mm will give you more assembly tolerance and the tracker will be slightly lighter.

 > [!NOTE]
 > JLCPCB usually manufactures Green colored PCB the quickest.
 Other colors have additional days added.